inobulles/aqua/vdev/wgpu/README.md

 python gen.py
 ```

-This will generate a new `main.c` device source file from the `webgpu.h` header.
+This will generate a new `main.c` device source file from the `webgpu.h` header, provided it is placed in the default location for the Bob temporary prefix.

 ## Extensions